Amputee Rehabilitation

 How long will hand, wrist, elbow and shoulder rehabilitation take?

-The length of rehabilitation will vary depending on when hand therapy is initiated, the severity of symptoms or surgical limitation and the patient's goals for rehabilitation.
-Therapy services are coordinated with any ongoing medical treatment prescribed by your physician.
+The length of rehabilitation will vary depending on when your caregivers initiate hand therapy, the severity of your symptoms or surgical limitation and your goals for rehabilitation.
+They’ll coordinate therapy services with any ongoing medical treatment prescribed by your healthcare provider.

 Orthopaedic Bone & Joint Rehabilitation

-Cleveland Clinic's physical and occupational therapists provide a continuum of care from inpatient care in the hospital to outpatient services close to home to treat patients with both acute and chronic musculoskeletal conditions.
-These may include joint and muscular pain as a result of injury, disease, or degenerative processes.
-Our experienced staff utilize a variety of treatment approaches and philosophies to help each patient reach their full functional potential.
-Physical therapists and occupational therapists are part of an inter-disciplinary team of medical professions that consult with physicians, case management, nursing, vocational rehab, speech pathology, athletic trainers and orthotics and prosthetic specialists.
+Cleveland Clinic’s physical and occupational therapists provide a continuum of care of outpatient services.
+These services are close to home and treat people with both acute and chronic musculoskeletal conditions, which may include joint and muscular pain as a result of injury, disease or degenerative processes.
+Our experienced staff utilizes a variety of treatment approaches and philosophies to help each participant reach their full functional potential.
+Physical and occupational therapists are part of an interdisciplinary team of medical professions that consult with physicians, case management, nursing, vocational rehab, speech pathology, athletic trainers and orthotics and prosthetic specialists.

 Who is orthopaedic/bone and joint rehabilitation for?